Practical Operator Sketching Framework for Accelerating Iterative Data-Driven Solutions in Inverse Problems: Introduction

-We provide a theoretical analysis of a simple instance of our LSPD and SkLSPD network, from the view-point of stochastic non-convex composite optimization.
-We provide upper and lower bounds of the estimation error under standard assumptions, suggesting that our proposed networks have the potential to achieve similar estimation accuracy as its full-batch counterpart.
+We provide a theoretical analysis of the basic instance of our framework in accelerating proximal gradient descent and plug-and-play algorithms, from the view-point of stochastic non-convex composite optimization.
+We provide upper and lower bounds of the estimation errors under standard assumptions, suggesting that our proposed PnP-MS2G have the potential to achieve similar estimation accuracy as its full-batch counterpart.